Dismiss Modal

 While exercise is the best way to lower your heart rate, taking other steps to make lifestyle changes will improve your overall heart health.

-“The first step to improving heart health is scheduling a visit with your primary care provider,” says Dr. Stephen Fedec, FACC, FSCAI, FACOI, interventional cardiologist at Beaufort Memorial Heart Specialists in Beaufort and Okatie.
-“Determine if you have risk factors for heart disease, such as high cholesterol, high blood pressure, diabetes or a family history of heart disease.
-If you have these risk factors, lifestyle changes can help reduce your risk.”
+“The first step to improving heart health is starting an exercise regimen today,” says Dr. Francis O’Neill, an interventional cardiologist with Beaufort Memorial Heart Specialists.
+“The next step is scheduling a visit with your primary care provider to determine if you have risk factors for heart disease, such as high cholesterol, high blood pressure, diabetes or a family history of heart disease.”

 • Change your diet.
 Piling your plate with fresh, whole foods helps lower your chances of developing two major heart disease risk factors — being overweight and having high blood pressure.
 The best daily diet for a healthy heart includes fruits, vegetables, low-fat dairy products, lean sources of protein (beans, fish and poultry), whole grains, and healthy, unsaturated fats.
 Avoid sodium, sugar, and saturated and trans fats.

 • Manage your stress.
-Stress can lead to behaviors that can damage your heart, such as eating unhealthy foods, drinking too much alcohol and not sleeping well.
-Find healthy ways to manage your stress, whether exercising, spending time with family and friends, or getting enough sleep every night.
+Stress can lead to behaviors that can damage your heart, such as eating unhealthy foods, drinking too much alcohol and not sleeping well, which all increase inflammation.
+Find healthy ways to manage your stress, whether exercising, spending time with family and friends or getting enough sleep every night.

 • Quit smoking.
-Smoking damages your heart in numerous ways, including increasing your heart rate and blood pressure.
+Smoking and nicotine damage your heart in numerous ways, including increasing your heart rate and blood pressure.
 Not only is quitting great for your heart, but it will also reduce your risk of many types of cancer.

 • Talk to your primary care provider.
 Regular visits to monitor your blood pressure, blood sugar and cholesterol are important.
 Your provider can help you manage these risk factors before heart disease develops.

-“We have many heart disease treatment options that weren’t available before,” Dr. Fedec says.
-“While it’s best to prevent heart disease, when that’s impossible, we can help reduce symptoms so people can return to life.”
+“We have many heart disease treatment options that weren’t available before,” Dr. O’Neill says.
+“While it’s best to prevent heart disease, when that’s impossible, we can help reduce symptoms and can employ life-saving techniques to help people return to normal daily life even after a heart event.”

 Want to boost your heart health?
 Call 843-770-4550 to schedule an appointment with a member of our heart care team in Beaufort or Okatie.